k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 # Iterations
-Iterations can be used to to repeatedly perform a flow section in a  data set.
-Iterations are similar to a **for...each loop** in the sense that a logic is run repeatedly until no data remains to act upon.
+Iterations can be used to to repeatedly perform a section of a flow in a  data set.
+Iterations are similar to a **for...each loop** in the sense that a logic is repeatedly run until no data remains to act upon.
 The most common iteration use cases are iterating over a database result set or an array of data returned by an API.